trentmc/mojito/README.md

 Using the code
 ==============

-To get started: ./help.py
+ * To get started: ./help.py
-You know your version is working if all the unit tests pass: ./runtests.py
+ * You know your version is working if all the unit tests pass: ./runtests.py

 Release notes
 =============

 The original code was only integrated (well, hacked) into hspice, for a specific process.
 It has not been tested recently.
 It will likely take a bit of hacking to work with your simulator and model files anyway.
+(Priority: integrate into ngspice.)

 Extensions
 ==========